 Thanks to the lads, I have many, many tapes, recordings of legendary Amnesia House live sets.
 Jam MCs, Carl Cox, Keith Suckling, Top Buzz etc etc. Years after I became friends with many of these ‘Gods’.
 I’ve always been a fan.
 Always will be.

 The best days for me where at the Sports Connection Centre (or whatever it was called, I’m still none the wiser) in Coventry.
-Fond memories of sitting outside with Michelle (we worked together back then but weren’t a couple, who’d have thought how our lives would change !Come to think of it, I think it must have been ’89).
+Fond memories of sitting outside with Michelle (we worked together back then but weren’t a couple, who’d have thought how our lives would change !Come to think of it, I think it must have been ’89). **Edit – Years after writing this blog piece, I realise and learn it was the Summer of 1990.
 Watching a girl known as “The Mad Cow” bark at the moon for about 2 hours, geezers struggling to stop their heads from exploding, weird creatures crawling all over my jeans.
 My mate Ray “kicking up a storm” with his gold teeth shining like beacons through the crowd.
 And so on and so on.

 At the end of one night some idiots decided to do hand brake turns all over the playing fields, destroying the surface.
 Maybe that’s why it moved ?